ImraanGoonner/EKS/README.md

 # EKS

-This is just a place to store my yaml files I used for testing.
+This is just a place to store my files, feel free to copy and paste.